eth-act/zkevm-book/src/trees/internal/isa.md

 ### Challenges for SNARKs

-Despite these advantages, RISC-V was not designed with SNARK proofs in mind.
+Despite these advantages, RISC-V was not designed with SNARKs in mind.
 In a traditional silicon processor, registers allow fast local data access and reduce expensive memory operations.
 But in a zkVM, every register becomes an additional column in the execution trace, directly increasing prover cost and proof size.

 Moreover, dynamic control flow mechanisms such as conditional jumps and branches are highly efficient on hardware but become cumbersome in a zk context.
 Circuits must encode all possible branches and conditions to ensure correctness, which bloats the constraint system and slows down proof generation.